harvardinformatics/snakemake-workshop/develop/index.md

 #### Adding a new rule 1

 In the next few sections, we will gradually build new rules for our Snakemake workflow based on the bash scripts in the `develop/shell-scripts` directory.
-We will name them `dev-03.smk`, `dev-04.smk`, etc. As we test and run our Snakemake workflows, we will be removing the `results` directory and its contents using the `clean` rule.
+We will name them `dev-03.smk`, `dev-04.smk`, etc. As we test and run our Snakemake workflows, we will be removing the `results` directory and its contents each time.
 This is because when we do a dry run, Snakemake checks to see if any intermediate or final files have already been created by the rules, and if so, excludes that rule from the dry run logic.
 This could cause unexpected behavior if we are intending to test the entire logic of the workflow.

 > **Exercise**: Copy `dev-02.smk` to `dev-03.smk`.
 In `dev-03.smk`, try to add another rule `count_words` that counts the number of words in each input file.
 This should do the same thing as the shell script `shell-scripts/02_count_words.sh`.
 When you add the new rule, make sure to also modify the `all` rule to reflect the new workflow logic and the final product.
 If you are lost, consult your workflow diagram that you made earlier.
 Test your code with `--dryrun` and then run it for real to make sure it worked.
 Remember to remove the `results` directory before running the workflow again.
 Generate the rulegraph and DAG for `dev-03.smk`.